 How to Set Up A Homeschool Classroom #1: What Are My Goals?

-You know how you see those cool homeschool rooms that will inspire you and your homeschoolers, but you try to recreate it and it just falls flat?
+You know how you see those cool homeschool rooms that will inspire you and your homeschoolers, but you try to recreate that homeschool work space and it just falls flat?

 That’s because you didn’t consider your goals and needs first!